 Market integrity rules

-Market integrity rules for the ASX, ASX 24, APX, IMB, NSXA and SIM VSE markets were released on 1 August 2010.
+Market integrity rules for the ASX, ASX 24, IMB, IR Plus (formerly SIM VSE), NSXA and SSX (formerly APX) markets were released on 1 August 2010.
 Market integrity rules for the Chi-X market and for competition in exchange markets were released on 29 April 2011.
 We have also issued guidance on these market integrity rules.

 ASIC publishes reports outlining key operational statistics and outcomes of its market and participant supervision functions and markets-related deterrence outcomes: